 I am excited for you to try this simple v-stitch blanket pattern!
 Happy Crocheting!

-If you are looking for quick patterns then this double crochet V -stitch blanket might be it!
-If you know how to double crochet, then you can crochet up this design in just a couple of days which in crochet time which really means hardly any time at all.
+If you are a blanket that uses simple stitches, then this double crochet V -stitch blanket might be it!
+If you know how to double crochet, then you can crochet up this design in just a couple of days, which in crochet time which really means hardly any time at all.